Marking the centenary of the Battle of Amiens and the Subsequent Hundred Days Offensive

 To mark this important centenary, there will be a commemorative event in Amiens Cathedral in Amiens, France, at 15:00 local time on Wednesday 8 August 2018.
 The event is being led by the UK Government in partnership with the Governments of Australia, Canada, France and the United States of America.

-The ballot will close at midday on 9 April and entrants will be notified of the outcome up to a month after it closes.
 Successful applicants will be sent regular updates with more information about the event.
 Tickets to print at home will be sent by e-mail ahead of the event.

-You can also see some answers tohere.
+You can also find some information in thehere.

 Information about tickets